Zlevitz/PoliTracker/README.md

 ## To Do:
 * Go back to Act_As_Votable and cache appropriate columns in order to have it run faster
 * Only allow bill updates on those users who have admin rights
+* Put limits on the length of the bill attributes
+* Titles inside the bill containers
+* Rename description field in DB to legislation